line72/usbmdistros/website/content/products/cemetery_lights-the_church_on_the_island.md

 ---
+actualPrice: $20.00
-title: "Cemetery Lights - The Church On The Island"
+album: The Church On The Island
-date: 2021-06-22T16:40:34
-draft: false
-artist: "Cemetery Lights"
+artist: Cemetery Lights
-album: "The Church On The Island"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:44'
+draft: false
 images:
-    - "/images/covers/cemetery_lights-the_church_on_the_island.jpg"
+- /images/covers/cemetery_lights-the_church_on_the_island.jpg
-thumbnailImage: "/images/covers/cemetery_lights-the_church_on_the_island-thumb.jpg"
-actualPrice: $20.00
 inStock: true
+thumbnailImage: /images/covers/cemetery_lights-the_church_on_the_island-thumb.jpg
+title: Cemetery Lights - The Church On The Island
 ---

 ## Vinyl